bgerrard5392/Kickstarter-analysis-Brian-Gerrard/README.md

 This data set included several Kickstarter projects whose campaigns were still live during my analysis.
 Since I am unable to determine if a live campaign is a success or failure this poses a limitation within the dataset.

 - What are some other possible tables and/or graphs that we could create?
+  - Success rate based on Staff Picks - Do staff picks have any affect on whether a campaign is successsful or not?
+  - Do xxxxxxxxxxxxxxxxxxxxxx

 ## Data Dictionary
 This data was publically collected from Kickstarter, a platform where people can post projects and publicly raise money through crowdfunding.
 The dataset consists of 4,114 different Kickstarter campaigns across 21 countries the world.
 For my analysis I focused on the below data points: